near/bos-web-engine/apps/docs/docs/alpha/building-decentralized-frontends/imports.md

 In general, external component libraries (e.g. Chakra UI) and state management libraries are not well-supported in the current version.

-## BWE Components
+## RoC Components

-Other BWE components can be imported and embedded within your component.
+Other RoC components can be imported and embedded within your component.

 ### Dedicated Import Syntax

-Any BWE Component can be imported using the following syntax
+Any RoC Component can be imported using the following syntax

 ```
 near://<account-id>/<Component>